Cinco de mayo in Spanish Class – a history

 5 de mayo in Spanish class idea #1 – The film Chupa

-A brand new 2023 addition to celebrate Mexico is the new Netflix film Chupa.
+A new 2023 addition to celebrate Mexico is the new Netflix film Chupa.
 This live-action film with a Mexican director and actors includes the theme of being proud of Mexican heritage.
 It is a family-friendly take on the legendary Chupacabras.
 It includes lucha libre, authentic Mexican food & many more ideas for cultural expansion.
+If your group of students have not yet seen Chupa, it is my number 1 suggestion.

 Read Chupa in Spanish Class blog post for many ideas on how to use this film in Spanish class.
 I have a ready-to-go Chupa guide in my website store or Chupa movie guide on TPT as well.

-Cinco de mayo in Spanish class idea #2 – El Camino de Xico
+Cinco de mayo in Spanish class #5 – El Camino de Xico

 Another movie to teach about Mexico that is authentic and was created in Spanish is El camino de Xico.
 It is authentic, animated, family-friendly, and would work from upper elementary all the way to high school seniors.
 (Trust me, my Spanish 3/4 class watched it as a part of an environmental unit and they enjoyed it!)